Soda and Your Smile

+Despite how delicious soda is, it has way too much added sugar and a whole lot of empty calories.
+Drinking copious amounts of soda has been linked to kidney damage, weight gain, osteoporosis and bone loss.
+And let’s not forget irrepairable tooth enamel damage.
 Due to the high sugar and acid content, soda is bad for your teeth and can erode your tooth enamel, the natural protective covering on your pearly whites.
-These sugars easily form dental plaque, which builds up at the gum line, but the acids also break down your enamel, leaving your teeth unprotected and vulnerable.
+These sugars easily form dental plaque, which builds up at the gumline, but the acids also break down your enamel, leaving your teeth unprotected and vulnerable.

 The obvious choice to protect your teeth and body would be to remove soda from your diet.
 Because everyone needs a fizzy pick-me-up every now and then, try one of these low-sugar, low-acid alternatives to traditional soda pop:

-- Spruce up water with fruits and herbs, such as lemons, oranges, watermelon, cucumber, mint, and limes.
+- Spruce up regular old filtered water with fruits and herbs, such as citrus, cucumber, mint, and melon.

-- Go natural with green tea, which may help reduce the risk of certain cancers, heart disease, hypertension, kidney stones, and possibly even cavities.
-Add a few drops of honey if you need a little sweetness.
+- Enjoy green tea (hot or iced) which may help reduce the risk of certain cancers, heart disease, hypertension, kidney stones, and possibly even curb cavities.

-- Add your favorite all-natural juice to seltzer for a fizzy, flavorful punch.
+- Add your favorite all-natural juice to seltzer for a fizzy, flavor burst.

-- Use stevia to add some sweetness to water or tea.
-This herb has no calories or carbs, and research has shown that it may be helpful for those managing obesity and glucose intolerance.
+- Try adding stevia for natural sweetness to fruit water or tea.
+This herb derived granule has no calories or carbs, and research has shown that it may be helpful for those managing obesity and glucose intolerance.

-- Vegetable juice offers a quick, low-calorie way to get all the benefits of veggies.
-Be careful to buy a vegetable juice without added sugar.
+- Low sodium vegetable juice offers a quick, low-calorie way to get all the benefits of nutrient packed veggies.